electronicarts/gigi/HowToMakeAPublicRelease.md

 This document explains how to make a public release of Gigi.

 In general, development should end up in the main branch of the private repo.
 It should flow from there into the ExternalRelease branch, and then to the public github repo.
-If development is done directly into the ExternalRelease branch or the public github repo, it will make merge development hell, so it is not recomended!
+If development is done directly into the ExternalRelease branch or the public github repo, it will make merge development hell, so it is not recommended!

 * Private Repo (VPN): https://gitlab.ea.com/seed/gigi
 * Public Repo: https://github.com/electronicarts/gigi